DataDog/documentation/content/en/agent/docker/log.md

 - If your environment writes **all** logs to `stdout`/`stderr`, follow the [containerized Agent](?tab=containerized-agent#installation) installation.

-- If you cannot deploy the containerized Agent and your container writes **all** logs to `stdout`/`stderr`, follow the [host Agent](?tab=host-agent#installation) installation to enable containerized logging within your Agent configuration file.
+- If you cannot deploy the containerized Agent and your container writes **all** logs to `stdout`/`stderr`, follow the [host Agent](?tab=hostagent#installation) installation to enable containerized logging within your Agent configuration file.

-- If your container writes logs to files (only partially writes logs to `stdout`/`stderr` and writes logs to files OR fully writes logs to files), follow the [host Agent](?tab=host-agent-with-custom-logging#installation) with [custom log collection][1] installation.
+- If your container writes logs to files (only partially writes logs to `stdout`/`stderr` and writes logs to files OR fully writes logs to files), follow the [host Agent with custom log collection](?tab=hostagentwithcustomlogging#installation) installation.

 ## Installation